8. Sincerity, self-support, and sowing the seed

 Can too much money be poured into a field, stifling local initiative?

 "Too much" is never a problem.
 It's all in how the available money is being used.
 Even a little money used in the wrong way could be stifling.
 On the other hand, a lot of money used in the right way could stimulate local initiative.
 It just depends on how and where the money is used.
 Nazarene missionary dollars do not go just to provide "bread," that is, just for survival.
-Nazarene missionary strategy is to use missionary dollars to build "bakeries" so that our Italian brethren can produce bread to feed others.
+Nazarene missionary strategy is to use missionary dollars to build "bakeries" so our Italian brethren can produce bread to feed others.
 Or, to use another figure of speech: We are trying to help them build "tool shops."

 What is the greatest obstacle you face?